 Picking a Project

 “Using a frame loom to make a small wall hanging is a great place to start,” Gottesman says.
-“A frame loom is essentially just a wooden square, so you can make one with an old picture frame and some nails if you’d like, or you can also buy frame loom kits on Etsy.”
+“A frame loom is essentially just a wooden square, so you can make one with an old picture frame and some nails if you’d like, or you can also buy frame loom kits.”
 You can even use cardboard: this Etsy tutorial will walk you through the setup process and the steps for completing a simple rectangular wall hanging.

 Once you’ve mastered the basics, plenty of other applications are within your grasp.
 “Cushion covers, table runners, placemats, and personal accessories such as bags, belts and iPad covers can all be constructed using simple rectangular shapes and are great for beginners looking for practical applications for their woven pieces,” says designer and instructor Andrea Rothwell, who stocks her Melbourne, Australia, shop LoomAndSpindleAU with handmade timber looms and specialty tools designed for her fellow free-form weavers.
 You can also find loads of project ideas and visual instruction on Pinterest, YouTube, and blogs.